Sainte-Anne-de-Bellevue: Transportation

 Sainte-Anne-de-Bellevue is traversed by Autoroute 40 (the Trans-Canada Highway) and Autoroute 20, which crosses the Ottawa River over the Galipeault Bridge linking it to Île Perrot.

 For public transit, the town is served by the Sainte-Anne-de-Bellevue commuter train station on the Vaudreuil-Hudson Line.
 It also covered by the bus network of the Société de transport de Montréal.

-It is planned that Sainte-Anne-de-Bellevue would be the westernmost terminus for the newly planned Réseau express métropolitain rapid transit system on the island of Montreal.
+Anse-à-l'Orme station, in Sainte-Anne-de-Bellevue, will be the westernmost terminus for the Réseau express métropolitain rapid transit system on the island of Montreal.
+The West Island branch is currently undergoing testing and is scheduled to open in spring 2026.

 Education

 The Centre de services scolaire Marguerite-Bourgeoys operates Francophone public schools, but were previously operated by the Commission scolaire Marguerite-Bourgeoys until June 15, 2020.
 The change was a result of a law passed by the Quebec government that changed the school board system from denominational to linguistic.
 It operates the École primaire du Bout-de-l'Isle.

 The Lester B. Pearson School Board (LBPSB) operates Anglophone public schools in the area.
 It operates Macdonald High School.